Couple and their guests raising hands in celebration after their wedding in Portugal.

 Buses

-If you’re the adventurous type who also happen to have more time for a vacation after your wedding in Portugal, you can enjoy a more action-packed trip by riding a bus.
+If you’re the adventurous type who also happen to have more time for a vacation after your micro wedding in Portugal, you can enjoy a more action-packed trip by riding a bus.
 Portugal has a good network of roads leading to interesting urban and rural areas.
 Ride away and witness these beautiful regions in slow-mo and get off the bus should you want a closer look into Portugal’s natural spots, historic architectural structures, inviting dining districts, and rural villages.

 Car rental